Underfrequency

 How to Fix / Troubleshooting

 Safety first: Isolate the generator from the load.
-Turn OFF the unit and disconnect battery negative before mechanical adjustments.
+Turn OFF the unit and disconnect the battery negative terminal before mechanical adjustments.

 Steps: